Tarun Gogoi: Illness and death

 Gogoi tested positive for COVID-19 on 25 August 2020.
 He was admitted to the Guwahati Medical College and Hospital on 26 August.
-On 31 August after a sudden fall in oxygen saturation level, he was given a blood plasma transplant and was later stable.
+On 31 August, after a sudden fall in oxygen saturation level, he was given a blood plasma transplant and was later stable.
 On 16 September, Gogoi tested negative for COVID.
 On 24 September, he was later readmitted to the ICU following post-COVID-19 complications.

 On 25 October, Gogoi was discharged from hospital, though Health Minister Himanta Biswa Sarma stated his further treatment would continue at his official residence.
 Gogoi was hospitalised again on 2 November after he complained of breathing problems the previous night and was immediately shifted to the ICU to put him on NIV because of high ammonia levels, a week after he had been discharged.

 On 21 November, Gogoi suffered a multi-organ failure and was on dialysis with his blood pressure fluctuating, and was put on ventilator support.
 His son Gaurav, along with Chief Secretary Jishnu Barua rushed to visit him.
 Gogoi's daughter, Chandrima arrived from the US on 21 November in Guwahati and arrived at GMCH on 22 November to visit Gogoi.

 On 23 November 2020, at 5:34 PM, Gogoi was pronounced dead at the Gauhati Medical College and Hospital due to COVID-19 induced complications and multiple organ failure, aged 84.
 His wife, Dolly, his son Gaurav and daughter Chandrima, were all at his side among other relatives.
-He was survived by his wife, son, son in law, daughter, daughter in law and grandchildren.

 Reaction

-Many political figures and leaders including Prime Minister Narendra Modi, President Ram Nath Kovind, Vice President Venkaiah Naidu, Rahul Gandhi, Congress President Sonia Gandhi, former Prime Minister Manmohan Singh, Congress leader in Rajya Sabha Mallikarjun Kharge, Commerce minister Piyush Goyal, Home Minister Amit Shah, Finance Minister Nirmala Sitharaman and Defence Minister Rajanath Singh all expressed condolences at the demise of Gogoi.
-Several former and incumbent chief ministers also paid tribute including Zoramthanga, N. Biren Singh, Mamata Banerjee, B. S. Yediyurappa, Amarinder Singh, Arvind Kejriwal, Ashok Gehlot, M. K. Stalin, Akhilesh Yadav, Sharad Pawar, Shivraj Singh Chouhan,Chief Minister of Assam Sarbananda Sonowal and Bhumidhar Barman.
+Many political figures and leaders including Prime Minister Narendra Modi, President Ram Nath Kovind, Vice President Venkaiah Naidu, Rahul Gandhi, Congress President Sonia Gandhi, former Prime Minister Manmohan Singh, Congress leader in Rajya Sabha Mallikarjun Kharge, Commerce minister Piyush Goyal, Home Minister Amit Shah, Finance Minister Nirmala Sitharaman and Defence Minister Rajanath Singh all expressed condolences.
+Former and incumbent chief ministers also paid tribute including Zoramthanga, N. Biren Singh, Mamata Banerjee, B. S. Yediyurappa, Amarinder Singh, Arvind Kejriwal, Ashok Gehlot, M. K. Stalin, Akhilesh Yadav, Sharad Pawar, Shivraj Singh Chouhan, Chief Minister of Assam Sarbananda Sonowal and Bhumidhar Barman.
 Many other politicians including MPs, state legislators and state ministers also offered their tributes.
 In a statement, Chief Minister Sarbananda Sonowal said: